The 30 Worst Supermarket Cookies in America

 Per 2 cookies, 32 g: 120 calories, 0 g fat (0 g saturated fat), 60 mg sodium, 28 g carbs (0 g fiber, 18 g sugar), 2 g protein

-The one-two punch of a company dubbed “Snack Well” and seeing the words “Fat Free” could be enough to coerce you into picking up this box of cookie cakes—but don’t let it.
+The one-two punch of a company dubbed "Snack Well" and seeing the words "Fat-Free" could be enough to coerce you into picking up this box of cookie cakes—but don't let it.
 They might be free from high fructose corn syrup, but they are loaded with 18 grams of sugar, invert sugar, corn syrup, and glycerine.
 Beware of misleading health-food buzzwords that can actually get in the way of your quest for a better bod.
-Arm yourself with knowledge the next time you step in a supermarket by reading up on these 25 Health-Food Buzzwords and What They Mean.

 Keebler E.L.Fudge Double Stuffed